ros-workshop/slam-navigation/README.md

 # SLAM & Navigation

-**Goal:** At the end of this session you should have a simulated robot navigating smoothly to user-selected waypoints, like this randomly selected Youtube video:
+**Goal:** At the end of this session you should have a simulated robot navigating smoothly to user-selected waypoints, like this Youtube video (click to play):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=WmGVRX2r8WY" target="_blank"><img src="http://img.youtube.com/vi/WmGVRX2r8WY/0.jpg" alt="Video" width="480" height="360" border="10" /></a>